LesEvans/Get-and-Clean-Data/CodeBook.md

 Variables 3 to 68 are numeric

-They are measures taken a samsung smart phone using its accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+They are measures taken by a samsung smart phone using its accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

 The acceleration signal is separated into body and gravity acceleration signals tBodyAccXYZ and tGravityAccXYZ